ZhuangLab/storm-analysis/storm_analysis/fista/README.txt

-This is used by the CSpline/Spliner as one approach for identifying initial peak locations in an image.
+This is used by CSpline/Spliner as one approach for identifying initial peak locations in an image.